 But don’t worry, there are plenty of perennial plants and flowers that do have beautiful and interesting features in each and every season.
 So, while you won’t be able to find one single flower or plant that will accomplish this for you, with a little planning you’ll be able to create a garden that has something in bloom each and every season!
 Preferably, lots of things!

 While I can’t tell you about this secret magic bullet flower, here are some that come pretty close.
-These seasonal flowers that have exceptionally long bloom times.
-Click on the links to purchase these online.
+These flowers, in my experience have exceptionally long bloom times.
+You can click on the links to purchase these online, if you’d like.

 - Asters – summer through early fall

 - Astilbe – can use multiple varieties for blooms from late spring through fall(great for shade)

 - Black-eyed susans (Rudbeckia) – summer through early fall

 - Blanket flower (Gaillardia) – late spring through fall